jinghuazhao/TWAS-pipeline/README.md

 ewas.subs| subroutine called by ewas.sh
 get_weight.qsub | SGE script for EWAS weight generation get_weight_subs | subroutine callable from `get_weight.qsub` and `parallel`
-CpG.lst  | list of CpG IDs with weights weights/ | directory containing weights for all CpG IDs as specfied in `CpG.lst` EWAS/    | directory containing `PLINK` binary files for each probe EWAS.pheno | `PLINK` phenotype file with header EWAS.bim | `PLINK` .bim file sorted by SNP IDs
+CpG.lst  | list of probe IDs with weights weights/ | directory containing weights for all probes as specfied in `CpG.lst` EWAS/    | directory containing `PLINK` binary files for each probe EWAS.pheno | `PLINK` phenotype file with header for all probes EWAS.bim | `PLINK` .bim file sorted by SNP IDs

 This implementation used the same idea as TWAS.
 Data from 1000Genomes imputation were scaled down to those in HapMap II to make the weight generation more tenable to sample size.
-Note that weights were obtained for all CpG IDs so it is possible to impute for only subset(s) of them.
+Note that weights were obtained for all probes so it is possible to impute for only subset(s) of them.